Site icon Circuit Ideas for You

 Simple Water Level Indicator Buzzer Circuit

-This is a circuit that tells you how much water is in a tank.
+This circuit teaches how much level of water is in a tank.

 It beeps like an alarm when the water level gets too high or too low.